Adult Classes and Workshops

 Instructor: Gustavo Barceloni

-Tuesdays, April 1, 2025 – June 10, 2025 (no class 4/22) – 6:30 – 9:30 PM
+Tuesdays, July 1, 2025 – August 19, 2025 – 6:30 – 9:30 PM

 This introductory level course is designed for students new to ceramics or for students looking for a refresher on basic skills.
 Students will imagine, draft, and execute various forms of their choice.
 This will be a fun, creative, and experimental space to explore wheel throwing and some handbuilding according to students’ interests.
 Basic skills covered include wedging clay, wheel throwing, how to attach a handle, and more.
 Students must be 18 or older to participate.

-Tuesdays, April 1, 2025 – June 3, 2025 -6:30 – 9:30 PM
+Tuesdays, July 1, 2025 – August 19, 2025 (No class 8/12) 6:30 – 9:30 PM

 This class also includes 2 extra weeks of studio time, as well as sign-up based independent hours throughout the session.
 Basic materials provided; however, students are recommended to purchase their own set of carving tools (ex.
 Power Grip carving tools).